stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 henceforward sentries must be maintained at the hitherto unknown outer portal.
 It would not do to let outsiders get within the passage, for then any who might escape without due treatment would have a hint of the vastness of the inner world and would perhaps be curious enough to return in greater strength.
-As with the other passages since Zamacona&rsquo;s coming, sentries must be stationed all along, as far as the very outermost gate; sentries drawn from amongst all the slaves, the dead-alive   y&rsquo;m-bhi,   or the class of discredited freemen.
+As with the other passages since Zamacona's coming, sentries must be stationed all along, as far as the very outermost gate; sentries drawn from amongst all the slaves, the dead-alive   y'm-bhi,   or the class of discredited freemen.
 With the overrunning of the American plains by thousands of Europeans, as the Spaniard had predicted, every passage was a potential source of danger; and must be rigorously guarded until the technologists of Tsath could spare the energy to prepare an ultimate and entrance-hiding obliteration as they had done for many passages in earlier and more vigorous times.

-  Zamacona and T&rsquo;la-yub were tried before three   gn&rsquo;agn   of the supreme tribunal in the gold-and-copper palace behind the gardened and fountained park, and the Spaniard was given his liberty because of the vital outer-world information he still had to impart.
+  Zamacona and T'la-yub were tried before three   gn'agn   of the supreme tribunal in the gold-and-copper palace behind the gardened and fountained park, and the Spaniard was given his liberty because of the vital outer-world information he still had to impart.
 He was told to return to his apartment and to his affection-group; taking up his life as before, and continuing to meet deputations of scholars according to the latest schedule he had been following.
-No restrictions would be imposed upon him so long as he might remain peacefully in K&rsquo;n-yan&mdash;but it was intimated that such leniency would not be repeated after another attempt at escape.
-Zamacona had felt that there was an element of irony in the parting words of the chief   gn&rsquo;ag  &mdash;an assurance that all of   his gyaa-yothn,
+No restrictions would be imposed upon him so long as he might remain peacefully in K'n-yan--but it was intimated that such leniency would not be repeated after another attempt at escape.
+Zamacona had felt that there was an element of irony in the parting words of the chief   gn'ag  --an assurance that all of   his gyaa-yothn,
 including the one which had rebelled, would be returned to him.

-  The fate of T&rsquo;la-yub was less happy.
-There being no object in retaining her, and her ancient Tsathic lineage giving her act a greater aspect of treason than Zamacona&rsquo;s had possessed, she was ordered to be delivered to the curious diversions of the amphitheatre;
+  The fate of T'la-yub was less happy.
+There being no object in retaining her, and her ancient Tsathic lineage giving her act a greater aspect of treason than Zamacona's had possessed, she was ordered to be delivered to the curious diversions of the amphitheatre;
-and afterward, in a somewhat mutilated and half-dematerialised form, to be given the functions of a   y&rsquo;m-bhi   or animated corpse-slave and stationed among the sentries guarding the passage whose existence she had betrayed.
-Zamacona soon heard, not without many pangs of regret he could scarcely have anticipated, that poor T&rsquo;la-yub had emerged from the arena in a headless and otherwise incomplete state, and had been set as an outermost guard upon the mound in which the passage had been found to terminate.
-She was, he was told, a night-sentinel, whose automatic duty was to warn off all comers with a torch; sending down reports to a small garrison of twelve dead slave   y&rsquo;m-bhi   and six living but partly dematerialised freemen in the vaulted, circular chamber if the approachers did not heed her warning.
-She worked, he was told, in conjunction with a day-sentinel&mdash;a living freeman who chose this post in preference to other forms of discipline for other offences against the state.
+and afterward, in a somewhat mutilated and half-dematerialised form, to be given the functions of a   y'm-bhi   or animated corpse-slave and stationed among the sentries guarding the passage whose existence she had betrayed.
+Zamacona soon heard, not without many pangs of regret he could scarcely have anticipated, that poor T'la-yub had emerged from the arena in a headless and otherwise incomplete state, and had been set as an outermost guard upon the mound in which the passage had been found to terminate.
+She was, he was told, a night-sentinel, whose automatic duty was to warn off all comers with a torch; sending down reports to a small garrison of twelve dead slave   y'm-bhi   and six living but partly dematerialised freemen in the vaulted, circular chamber if the approachers did not heed her warning.
+She worked, he was told, in conjunction with a day-sentinel--a living freeman who chose this post in preference to other forms of discipline for other offences against the state.
 Zamacona, of course, had long known that most of the chief gate-sentries were such discredited freemen.

-  It was now made plain to him, though indirectly, that his own penalty for another escape-attempt would be service as a gate-sentry&mdash;but in the form of a dead-alive   y&rsquo;m-bhi
+  It was now made plain to him, though indirectly, that his own penalty for another escape-attempt would be service as a gate-sentry--but in the form of a dead-alive   y'm-bhi
-slave, and after amphitheatre-treatment even more picturesque than that which T&rsquo;la-yub was reported to have undergone.
-It was intimated that he&mdash;or parts of him&mdash;would be reanimated to guard some inner section of the passage; within sight of others, where his abridged person might serve as a permanent symbol of the rewards of treason.
+slave, and after amphitheatre-treatment even more picturesque than that which T'la-yub was reported to have undergone.
+It was intimated that he--or parts of him--would be reanimated to guard some inner section of the passage; within sight of others, where his abridged person might serve as a permanent symbol of the rewards of treason.
 But, his informants always added, it was of course inconceivable that he would ever court such a fate.
-So long as he remained peaceably in K&rsquo;n-yan, he would continue to be a free, privileged, and respected personage.
+So long as he remained peaceably in K'n-yan, he would continue to be a free, privileged, and respected personage.

   Yet in the end P&aacute;nfilo de Zamacona did court the fate so direfully hinted to him.
 True, he did not really expect to encounter it; but the nervous latter part of his manuscript makes it clear that he was prepared to face its possibility.
-What gave him a final hope of scatheless escape from K&rsquo;n-yan was his growing mastery of the art of dematerialisation.
+What gave him a final hope of scatheless escape from K'n-yan was his growing mastery of the art of dematerialisation.
 Having studied it for years, and having learned still more from the two instances in which he had been subjected to it, he now felt increasingly able to use it independently and effectively.
-The manuscript records several notable experiments in this art&mdash;minor successes accomplished in his apartment&mdash;and reflects Zamacona&rsquo;s hope that he might soon be able to assume the spectral form in full, attaining complete invisibility and preserving that condition as long as he wished.
+The manuscript records several notable experiments in this art--minor successes accomplished in his apartment--and reflects Zamacona's hope that he might soon be able to assume the spectral form in full, attaining complete invisibility and preserving that condition as long as he wished.

   Once he reached this stage, he argued, the outward way lay open to him.
 Of